bytedeco/javacv-examples/OpenCV2_Cookbook/README.md

 Quick Sample
 ------------

-Here is a quick preview that compares an original C++ example in the Cookbook (p.
-18) with code in Scala and Java using JavaCV wrapper.
+Here is a quick preview that compares an original C++ example with code in Scala and Java using JavaCV wrapper.

 Here is the original C++ example that opens an image (without error checking), creates a window, displays image in the window, and waits for 5 seconds before exiting.